 - Meet the School of Law’s Satisfactory Academic Progress (SAP) standards

 - Engage in coursework/research/ internships over the course of each financial aid payment period per federal regulations

-Note that federal aid cannot exceed the annual cost of attendance figures developed by the Financial Aid Office.
+Note that federal aid cannot exceed cost of attendance.
 Learn about other limits and conditions below.

-- Federal Direct Unsubsidized Stafford Loan – preferred per lower fees & interest, and available without a credit application
+- Federal Direct Unsubsidized Stafford Loan – preferred per lower fees & interest rate, and available without a credit application

-- Acceptance of offered loan in the PeopleSoft Student Administration System
+- Acceptance of offered loan in the Student Administration System

 - Completion of Entrance Counseling

 - Entrance Counseling reviews in detail the rights and responsibilities of borrowers